Australia commodity outlook

 High confidence · 2-3 days

-Why it matters
+Why this matters

 Fuel timing and replacement cost can move quickly when shipping and refinery pressure stack together.